Internalized racism: Brazil

 Because Brazilians have many different ethnic origins, race in Brazil is often conceptualized as a racial democracy: a system that involves so much interracial marriage and interaction that systemic racism is not a national problem.
 However, many scholars actually contest this definition, referring to this idea as "the myth of racial democracy", because prejudice and discrimination based on race is still prevalent.
-Nonetheless, it is important to note that race, as a social construct, has a unique conceptualization in Brazil.
+Nonetheless, race, as a social construct, has a unique conceptualization in Brazil.
 As opposed to the "one-drop" rule employed in the US (i.e. "one-drop" of black blood constitutes a person's blackness), Brazilians recognize a spectrum of race and color-based identities.

 The first major instance of internalized racism in Brazil comes out of this spectrum.
 A 1976 national survey found that there were over 100 colloquial terms in use to describe race-related phenotypes.
 Examples of these terms include "black (preto, negro), white (branco), brown or mixed (moreno, mulato), dark (escuro), light (claro), closed (fechado), freckled (sarard), and others."
 The use of various terms for color and race often serves as evidence of the following notions, among others: whiteness is beauty, whiteness is clean, whiteness is successful and blackness is dirty.
 Anthropologist Elizabeth Hordge-Freeman found this especially apparent when working with and around pregnant women in a poor and working-class neighborhood in Salvador, Bahia, Brazil.
 Women expressed a clear desire and preferential treatment for children that were "whiter" in appearance, even engaging in practices of pinching an infant's nose to try to make it smaller.
 Many of the women she worked with were racially black, or mixed race.

 Additionally, race in Brazil is not confined to physical indicators.
 Individuals who are black can gain higher economic status and gain recognition as "white" or "whitened" by both black and white Brazilians alike.
 This conflates economic success with whiteness and poverty with blackness, as well as incentivizing the idea of "whitening", whether through "money whiteness" or interracial mixture.
 This furthers the incidence of internalized racism by getting Brazilians of all race to have largely positive associations with whiteness and largely negative associations with blackness.